michaelesantiago/michaelesantiago/README.md

 ## Hi there 👋

+I’m Mike — a tech enthusiast and aspiring developer passionate about building practical and user-friendly applications.
+I enjoy learning new technologies, solving problems, and continuously improving my skills through hands-on projects.

 <!--
 **michaelesantiago/michaelesantiago** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.